jotyGill/privacy-fighter/privacyfighter/README.md

 2. Open **Bookmarks Manager (press Ctr+Shift+O)** > **"Import and Backup"** > **Import Data from Another Browser**, follow wizard to import your bookmarks and history from your existing browser (Chrome/Edge/Safari).
 3. You can change the default search engine from Google to DuckDuckGo.
  (Menu > Preferences > Search > Default Search Engine > DuckDuckGo)

+### 3.0 Disclaimer <a name="disclaimer"></a>
+This project is a collection of configurations to setup Firefox preferences and to setup and install third party extensions/addons.
+These extensions have been carefully chosen.
+They are downloaded straight from the "Firefox Add-ons store".
+Each addon is fully open source and anyone can view the code.
+Each of the addon's developer has high reputation and multi thousand downloads in the addons store.
+Because these addons are not developed by me, use them at your own risk.